-If you are using S3 to store images and WP Media Offload to manage the uploads, then enable this feature and Smush will compress any images contained in your S3 buckets, significantly reducing your cloud storage usage.
+If you are using S3 to store images and WP Offload Media to manage the uploads, then enable this feature and Smush will compress any images contained in your S3 buckets, significantly reducing your cloud storage usage.
 This feature works together with Automatic Compression, so be sure to have that feature enabled in the Settings tab.

-If you’re using NextGen Gallery to manage your image galleries, then enable this feature to add Smush commands and stats to the NextGen interface.
+If you’re using NextGen Gallery to manage your image galleries, then enable this feature to add Smush Pro commands and stats to the NextGen interface.